PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 5 | Finish layout of article, create a citation page, add in text citations, write conclusion (still needs work), write a short bio for myself that's going in the front of the magazine, come up with a title (still might change), send to Teresa for first edits/feedback
 .5 | Mineral attributes and parts
-.5 | Emailing SPNHC about presenting Specimen Spotlight and corresponding about dates/times of presentation
+.5 | Emailing SPNHC about presenting Specimen Spotlight and corresponding about dates/times of presentation 1 | Writing twitter post for the week from Gary's specimen story